 Seeing is Believing's partners are among the world's leading eye care expert non-government organisations, delivering vital eye care services to millions in need in the developing world.
-They operate under the umbrella of the International Association for the Prevention of Blindness (IAPB) - partners with Standard Chartered Bank in the Seeing is Believing initiative.
+They operate under the umbrella of the International Agency for the Prevention of Blindness (IAPB) - partners with Standard Chartered Bank in the Seeing is Believing initiative.

 Dr Shroff’s Charity Eye Hospital

 Dr Shroff’s is a non-profit, super–speciality eye-care service provider in north India, working towards reducing the burden of avoidable blindness in north India.

 TIO is the implementing body of the Nepal Eye Program, a non-profit, community based, non-government organization.
 With an aim to act as a model for treatment research and training, independent of, but in co-operation with all other eye care centres and organizations in Nepal, the current TIO facility was opened in 1994.